AtharvaUtekar/QicMart/README.md

 ### https://qicmart.netlify.app

-#### This is a food delivery app with modern UI/UX aspects, backed by firebase with google auth and cart functionality.
+#### This is a food delivery app with modern UI/UX aspects, backed by firebase realtime database with google auth and cart functionality.

 #### *The food delivery website, firebase, dynamic crud, .*